Karthikr32/bookmyride/README.md

 **Roles Allowed:** ADMIN
 **Authentication:** JWT Required (See **“Authentication & JWT Usage”** in Technical Architecture)

 #### 📝 Description

-This API performs a complete hierarchical wipe of all location data stored in the system.
-The deletion is fully transactional, ensuring that all records are removed atomically without leaving behind partial or inconsistent data.
-Optimistic locking protects against concurrent admin-triggered mass deletions.
-Detailed audit logs are captured for accountability.
+This API performs a **complete hierarchical purge** of all location-related data maintained by the system.
+It is designed as a **high-impact administrative operation** and permanently removes every record associated with the location domain.
+The deletion process is **fully transactional**, ensuring atomic execution across all related entities.
+Either **all records are deleted successfully**, or the operation is rolled back entirely, preventing partial or inconsistent data states.
+To maintain system integrity, **optimistic locking** is enforced to guard against concurrent admin-triggered deletion attempts.
+The operation also captures **comprehensive audit logs**, enabling traceability, compliance, and post-operation review.

-It deletes entries across:
+This endpoint removes data across the following entities:
 - `CityEntity`
 - `StateEntity`
 - `CountryEntity`
-- `MasterLocation` global reference table
+- `MasterLocation` (global location reference table)

+> **⚠️ Note:** This action is irreversible and should only be executed in controlled scenarios such as system resets, environment cleanup, or administrative maintenance tasks.

 #### 📥 Request Body
 This endpoint **does not require any request body**.

 #### ⚙️ How the Backend Processes This (Step-by-Step)